tatianegercina/FinTech/01-Lesson-Plans/03-Python/3/LessonPlan.md

 * Python natively supports the input and output of files, and the pathlib library makes file pathing easy.

-Insert instructor action/direction here that describes the process/procedure we will walk through next.

-* Open Terminal (Mac) or Git Bash (Windows) and navigate to the project folder.
+Then, open Terminal (Mac) or Git Bash (Windows) and navigate to the project folder.

 * Run `pwd` to show where the current folder is located.

 * Open Finder (Mac) or Explorer (Windows) to check the location of the script files and the resource file.

-  **Note:** Before you explain how to utilize `pathlib` and its associated functions, it is important students understand the absolute and relative locations of the project folder and the files.

-Walk through the demo and highlight the following:
+Open the solution file and highlight the following:

 * `Path.cwd()` allows us to check our *current working directory* from where the Python program is executing.